-One of the most abundant forage-able foods available this time of year is the Black Walnut.
-High in fat and protein, it stores well an makes an excellent winter food source.
+One of the most abundant forage-able foods available is the Black Walnut.
+High in fat and protein, it stores well and makes an excellent winter food source.
 In addition to the black walnut, there are other nuts like butternuts and hickories.
 Even acorns are edible and nutritious if soaked first to remove the bitter tannins!

 Honey Locust is another abundant food source, as the seed pods contain a sweet goo (hence the name honey) and edible seeds rich in protein that can be roasted and ground into a coffee substitute.

 Greens like dandelion, chicory, violets, chickweed, and henbit come out at various time throughout the growing season and offer nutritious supplements for soups, salads, and other dishes.
 Many of these greens grow by the sides of roads where they can accumulate dangerous levels of toxic runoff from the cars we drive, so be sure to only forage from areas free of harmful automobile pollution.
 Also be sure that areas are not sprayed with cancer-causing pesticides like Roundup.

 Edible mushrooms like morels, chanterelles, chicken of the woods, maitake, oysters, puffballs, and more can be found all over the mountain.
 Although most mushrooms have a relatively short season, they overlap so that you can find edible mushrooms throughout the year!
 While many mushrooms are safe, delicious, and even offer incredible health benefits, there are also a few mushrooms that can kill you, so never eat any mushroom unless you have positively identified it.

 While foraging is a great way to reconnect with the ecosystem and supply some food, we cannot support this massive human population on foraging alone.
 That’s where guerrilla gardening comes in.
 It is essentially sowing seeds or spreading spores in public places (or unmanaged private places) so that food can be available to others.